 What We Grow

-The 2026 Core Collection: 52 Plants, Infinite Possibilities While we have over 120 varieties growing on the multi-plot micro-farms, we have intentionally narrowed our 2026 propagation list to 52 Core Plants.
+The 2026 Core Collection: 52 Plants.
+While we have over 120 varieties growing on the multi-plot micro-farms, we have intentionally narrowed our 2026 propagation list to these core plants.
+We choose 52, most resilient, high-yield, and useful species for our North Texas bioregion.

 How We Grow